-Normal brushing and flossing procedures should be followed throughout the mouth except in the area were the surgery was performed.
+Normal brushing and flossing procedures should be followed throughout the mouth except in the area where the surgery was performed.
 This reduces the accumulation of bacteria (plaque), reduces the chances of infection, and minimizes unpleasant mouth odor.

+No toothbrushing, flossing or pulling on tissues around the surgical site until otherwise directed.
 Do not disturb the surgical site.
-You may resume normal brushing/flossing in other areas the following day.
+You may resume normal brushing/flossing in other areas the day following surgery.

 If you received a gingival (gum) graft or have a periodontal dressing do not brush, floss, or otherwise disturb the area during the first week.
-You may use wet cotton swab (Q-tip) to gently clean the periodontal dressing.
+You may use a wet cotton swab (Q-tip) to gently clean the periodontal dressing.